 How It Started: Asian Countries Closing Their Doors to Imported Rubbish

 China was our biggest market for recyclable goods.
-Every year, we have been sending off 4.5 million tonnes of rubbish to China and other Asian countries for recycling.
+Every year, we send off 4.5 million tonnes of rubbish to China and other Asian countries for recycling.
 Exporting recyclable rubbish has somehow alleviated the piles of rubbish we’ve been generating since long ago.
 It greatly reduced the volume of recyclables we have to deal with within the country.

-In 2019, however, China made a decision that sent waste recovery and recycling businesses all over the world, including those in Australia, in distress.
+In 2019, however, China decided to send waste recovery and recycling businesses worldwide, including those in Australia, in distress.
 China decided to close its doors to low-grade imported rubbish.
 It follows then that millions of tonnes of Australian recyclable rubbish would end up piling up in our country, waiting for reprocessing.
-Precisely, approximately 1.3 million tonnes of Australian waste ended up back in our country shortly after the imposition of the law.
-That’s about 4% of our recyclable waste
+Approximately 1.3 million tonnes of Australian waste ended up back in our country shortly after the imposition of the law.
+That’s about 4% of our recyclable waste.

-The decision also entailed less market for recyclable wastes and a reduced amount of income from said rubbish.
-Other Asian countries like India, Malaysia, and Thailand took after China’s footsteps.
+The decision also entailed less market for recyclable waste and reduced income from said rubbish.
+Other Asian countries like India, Malaysia, and Thailand took in China’s footsteps.
 They also regulated the amount of recyclable material they will accept.
 As a consequence, our markets for recyclable waste dwindled, producing less competition for plastic, metal, glass, and paper recyclables.

 The Aftermath: Australian Recycling Crisis

-Since Asian countries restricted the amount and quality of recyclable waste, they would accept, you might think that we’ve taken measures to reduce the amount of waste we’re generating.
+Since Asian countries restrict the amount and quality of recyclable waste they would accept, you might think that we’ve taken measures to reduce the amount of waste we’re generating.
 Well, you’re not wrong.

-The Australian government has taken every effort to minimise the amount of recyclable rubbish we are producing.
+The Australian government has made every effort to minimise the recyclable rubbish we produce.
 Yet, we still have a low recovery rate compared to other developed countries.
 In spite of the import ban in China and other countries, our recyclable rubbish generation continued to skyrocket by 5%, resulting in 4.4 million tonnes of recyclable waste.

 Metal, masonry materials, cardboard and paper materials, and glass are some of the highly recycled items in Australia.
 To break down how much of these rubbishes are recycled: